What Can Victims Do During A Breach Of Personal Protection Order?

 After completing the form, submit all necessary documents through the Submission of Magistrate’s Complaint Forms page.
 This process takes around 5 minutes.
 Be sure to provide your contact details, such as your phone number and email address, for further communication.

 While it’s not mandatory to provide evidence, doing so will strengthen your case.
-Evidence such as text messages, videos, or witness statements can help prove the breach of a PPO in Singapore and support police investigations or future Court proceedings.
+Evidence such as text messages, videos, or witness statements can help prove the breach of a PPO in Singapore and support police investigations or future court proceedings.

 Step 4: Wait For The Outcome Of Your Complaint

-If the Magistrate proceeds with your complaint, a summons will be sent to the other party, requiring them to appear in Court within 1 to 2 weeks.
-During the Court hearing, the respondent will be informed of the complaint and asked if they have admitted to the breach.
+Once your complaint is filed, you will need to wait for an appointment with the Magistrate.
+This could take a few weeks, depending on the complexity of the case.
+At your appointment, you will swear that the information you provided is truthful.
+A court counsellor or social worker may meet with you before you see the Magistrate.
+If the Magistrate proceeds with your complaint, a summons will be sent to the other party, requiring them to appear in court within 1 to 2 weeks.
+During the court mention, the respondent will be informed of the complaint and asked if they admit to the breach.

-• If they do not admit or consent, the case will be referred to a Court specialist for further discussion.
+• If they do not admit or consent, the case will be referred to a court specialist for further discussion.
 If no agreement is reached, you may opt to proceed to trial.

 Should you go to trial, both parties will be cross-examined, and the judge will review the evidence.
 After the trial, the judge will decide whether to issue the PPO.
-If the PPO is issued, both parties may also be subject to mandatory counselling, typically reviewed after 6 months by the Court.
+If the PPO is issued, both parties may also be subject to mandatory counselling, typically reviewed after 6 months by the court.

 Types Of Personal Protection Orders